 By #173, (March 19, 2015) chemo was over, successful, and the “bridge lady” was back.
 Adventures continued with arrival of 1,000 copies of Devil Cat in May 2015 and trips through the summer to get the new book out.

-For the third summer, Judy spends most Sundays at the Yachats Farmers Market selling her books.
+In 2016, for the third summer, Judy spent most Sundays at the Yachats Farmers Market selling her books.